 From seborrheic dermatitis to atopic dermatitis, there are several different types of eczema.
-While the different types each have defining characteristics that set them apart from one another, one common symptom is intense itchiness.
+While the different types each have defining characteristics that set them apart from one another, one common symptom with an eczema flare up is intense itchiness.

-Unfortunately, relentless scratching can sometimes lead to scarring, especially if the skin cracks or bleeds.
+So does eczema leave scars?
+Unfortunately, relentless scratching can sometimes lead to an eczema scar, especially if the skin cracks or bleeds.
 Let’s take a closer look at how to heal eczema scars in our post below.

 Scarring from Eczema

 Eczema scarring is caused by the repeated abrasion of scratching the affected area.
 It can be a distressing side-effect of this inflammatory skin condition, with many people feeling self-conscious about the scar tissue marks left behind.
 That being said, scarring can be hard to prevent, especially when the urge to itch is so strong.

 Unfortunately, scratching only perpetuates the feelings of itchiness, leading to the vicious itch-scratch cycle.
 In addition to causing physical damage to the skin barrier known as lichenification (patches of thick, leathery skin), scratching also heightens inflammation and increases the risk of infection.

 How to Get Rid of Scarring from Eczema

 The severity of eczema scarring affects whether or not the scarring will go completely away or not.
 With the right products and changes in lifestyle to avoid triggers, it’s likely that light scarring will disappear over time.
 If scarring is dark and deep, however, the best option may be to simply lighten the scarring and use make-up to cover up the rest.
 Next, you can try a natural remedy for eczema scars.